great war web-pages

 | Andrew Wegg - Finding

-a Lost Soul
+a Lost Soul - NEW VERSION UPLOADED

 The story of Andrew's research into the Great War service of his relative, Stanley Butwright, who was killed withing just a few weeks of his arrival in France.